Skip to content

 9. Are you in a position to take on new clients right now?

-This is a big one; does the prospect have the capacity, resources, and readiness to engage in a new business relationship?
+This is a powerful sales question!
+Does the prospect have the capacity, resources, and readiness to enter into a new business relationship?

-If not, you can disqualify them for now.
+If it isn’t a business priority, you can disqualify them for now.

 10. What are the key challenges or pain points you face in your industry?